 Attire for Interviews in Creative Industries

-For most interview situations, bright colors and patterns aren’t recommended.
+For most interview situations where you have to dress professionally, bright colors and patterns aren’t recommendes.
 But in a creative industry like graphic design, media, or fashion, wearing an outfit with a bright pop of color is actually a great way to stand out.

 You should dress in a professional business casual outfit with one or two colorful items of clothing or interesting accessories to show off your personal style.

 Women might opt for a bright blue blazer, a chunky necklace, or a pair of statement pumps to jazz up a basic interview outfit.
 Men might wear a patterned shirt or blazer in an unexpected color like light blue or dark green.